A method of supervised learning from conflicting data with hidden contexts: Additional experiments and results

-The OSL approach can extract different semantics from the same input sample, and map them to different feature spaces.
-Figure~\ref{fig:visual2} displays the features output under all subjectives, where each color represents a subjective and each point corresponds to an image in the dataset.
+LEAF can extract different semantics from the same input and map them to different feature spaces by different low-level models.
+Figure~\ref{fig:visual2} displays the features output by all low-level models learned by LEAF, where each color represents a low-level model and each point in the figure corresponds to an input image in the \textit{Fashion Product Images} dataset.
+As shown in the figure, different low-level models learn metrics based on different semantics of the inputs.